dserfe/anonymousrepo/README.md

 # GeneBench

+Dear ICSE'26 reviewers,

+Please note that we have not changed the data we claimed to make available at the time of submission (please check the commit history to confirm).
+But we added the following item to enhance further validation:

+(1) a detailed readme about the structure of the artifact;

+(2) instructions and scripts to reproduce the results (reproduction folder);

+(3) original problems from Avatar, ClassEval, CruxEval, and HumanEval (original dataset);

+(4) figures uploaded for the rebuttal period (rebuttal folder);

+(5) a Zenodo file containing all the transformations, including those used as the main GeneBench benchmark, Pareto-front solutions, and non-optimal solutions: [link to be added]

-## Main Structures
+## Repository Structure
+⭐️ Original programs from different datasets, namely Avatar, ClassEval, CruxEval, and HumanEval ([original_datasets](original_datasets)).

+⭐️ Transformations of original benchmarks that constructed the final problems in GeneBench ([final_transformation](final_transformation/)).

+⭐️ Detailed logs of the transformation process for each individual program, including statistics for each transformation across all iterations, such as time cost, applied operators, and readability/complexity metrics ([logs](logs)).

+⭐️ Scripts to reproduce and visualize evaluation results in the paper ([reproduction](reproduction/)).

-⭐️ [tool](tool/): source code of our tool.
-You can refer to the corresponding implementations of all operators in [tool/operators](tool/operators).
+⭐️ Source code of GeneBench ([tool](tool/)).
+You can see the implementation of all operators under [tool/operators](tool/operators).

-⭐️ [details](operators.pdf) of 22 semantically equivalent transformation operators (3 pages, if having trouble loading it, you can view it [here](https://drive.google.com/file/d/1clxGcZ4fivTVM7-9hFkTMkly5ZsXqGt1/view?usp=sharing)).
+⭐️ Details of 22 semantically equivalent transformation operators, along with code examples illustrating how they transform the code ([operators](operators.pdf)).
+If you have trouble loading the entire file (three pages), please view it [here](https://drive.google.com/file/d/1clxGcZ4fivTVM7-9hFkTMkly5ZsXqGt1/view?usp=sharing)).

-⭐️ [final_transformation](final_transformation/): Transformations of original benchmarks.
-⭐️ [reproduction](reproduction/): scripts to reproduce and visualize evaluation results in the paper.
-⭐️ We built CFG generation tool [py2cfgplus](https://github.com/dserfe/anonymousrepo/tree/main/tool/metrics/py2cfgPlus/py2cfgPlus) on top of [py2cfg](https://py2cfg.readthedocs.io/en/latest/).
+We built CFG generation tool [py2cfgplus](https://github.com/dserfe/anonymousrepo/tree/main/tool/metrics/py2cfgPlus/py2cfgPlus) on top of [py2cfg](https://py2cfg.readthedocs.io/en/latest/).

+##

 ## Usage